 What does Donald mean?

 Donald [don-ald] as a boys' name is pronounced DAHN-ald.
 It is of Scottish and Gaelic origin, and the meaning of Donald is "great chief; world mighty".
 Donald is one of the clan names of Scotland.
 Linked nowadays to the cartoon duck created by Disney.
-Actors Donald Sutherland, Don Cheadle, Donal Logue; real estate tycoon Donald Trump; singer Donny Osmond.
+Actors Donald Sutherland, Don Cheadle, Donal Logue; US President Donald Trump; singer Donny Osmond.

 Donald▼ has 1 variant: Donnell▼.